Skip to main content

 }

 Pay attention to the highlighted line.
-This is how we say DI: "If this controller has a dependency on a provider with token SomeService, it should be substituted with an instance of class OtherService".
-This substitution will be valid only for this controller.
-All other controllers in SomeModule will receive SomeService class instances by SomeService token.
+Thus we tell DI: "If this controller has a dependency on the provider with the token SomeService, it should be substituted with an instance of the class OtherService".
+This substitution will apply only to this controller.
+All other controllers in SomeModule will receive instances of SomeService for the SomeService token.

-Similar substitution can be done at the application level and at the module level.
-This may sometimes be necessary, for example, when you want to have default configuration values at the application level, but custom values of this configuration at the level of a specific module.
-In this case, pass the default configuration in the root module first:
+You can perform a similar substitution at the application or module level.
+This can sometimes be useful, for example when you want to have default configuration values at the application level but custom values for that configuration at a specific module level.
+In that case, first pass the default configuration in the root module:

 import { rootModule } from '@ditsmod/core';